pvcraven/2017_web_security/source/final/kyann/index.rst

 read and code.

 * Repeating Strings
-	As the name suggests, this function allows the programmers to repeating a string a certain number of times.
+	As the name suggests, this function allows the programmers to repeat a string a certain number of times.

 	.. code-block:: javascript